 Classroom training for medical assistants gives students the foundation of knowledge they need for success.
 But in health care, no two days are ever alike.
-Each presents new challenges, and the time spent in school isn’t always enough to expose students to the realities of the job world.
+Each presents new challenges, and the time spent in medical assisting school isn’t always enough to expose students to the realities of the job world.

-One way today’s vocational school programs help overcome that is with student externships.
+One way today’s vocational school programs help overcome that is with student medical assisting externships.
 Externships not only give medical assistants a better understanding of their role at the heart of the health care team, but externships also open the door to professional opportunities.

 What Is an Externship?

 An externship is a short, hands-on training program that, as part of a vocational school education, takes place in a real-world setting.
 Schools partner with businesses willing to allow students the opportunity to work side-by-side with experienced peers.
 For medical assisting students, most externships take place in a doctor’s office, clinic, lab, or urgent care center.

 Most externships usually last at least a few weeks, and students are not paid.
 Attendance is taken, and grades are earned.
 Occasionally, externships occur in the first weeks of training, but most come in the final semester.

 The goal of an externship is to help familiarize upcoming graduates with the general environment they’ll soon be working in.
 Students have the opportunity to practice essential clinical skills, as well as observe how members of the health care team interact.
 They can also make rewarding professional connections that will help them in their careers.

 The Benefits of an Externship